i18next/i18next/source/content.md

 ### Grab the sources

-<Download the latest source or fork the project from github:
+Download the latest source or fork the project from github:

 <section id="download">
-    <a class="button" href="public/downloads/i18next-1.3.3.zip">i18next v1.3.3</a>
+    <a class="button" href="public/downloads/i18next-1.3.4.zip">i18next v1.3.4</a>
 </section>

 # Introduction